 Mildred’s mission reverberates around the town.
 It upsets people like the fat dentist and priest who prefer to keep the order of things.
 It embarrasses her son who would rather keep his head down while enraging members of the local police-force who do not like their credibility challenged.
 And for the same reasons it strikes a chord with the town’s African-Americans who feel wronged by the said police-force.

 Through this lens, the billboards become a means to shine a light back – not just at individuals like Chief Willoughby (an excellent performance from Woody Harrelson), but powerful American institutions (the police).

-The provocative and confrontational language Mildred plasters on the billboards speaks to a lack of trust in American authority that is rooted in the nation’s founding (the billboards aptly go up on July 4th).
+The provocative and confrontational language Mildred plasters on the billboards (in an earlier draft of the script they go up on the 4th of July and in the film Easter Sunday – a resurrection reference) speaks to a lack of trust in American authority that is rooted in the nation’s founding.
 A mistrust that has been simmering since Watergate and has only intensified over the eight years the script for Three Billboard was floating around – especially in relation to racial tensions.

 THE racial underpinnings of Three Billboards are made clear from the hostile interaction between Jerome (Darrell Britt-Gibson) and officer Dixon (Sam Rockwell) in the early stages of the film.
 The script describes a ‘vicious edge’ between the two, one that continues to simmer away for much of the story.